-*All prices are in USD*.
+*All prices are in USD.
+There are affiliate links in this post.*

 LIR or SJO airport?

 When it comes to prices, flying from Seattle to Costa Rica used to be a lot more expensive.
-Back in 2012 when I first moved to Costa Rica, tickets from Seattle to Liberia International Airport were about $200-300 more expensive than flying into San Jose International Airport because there weren’t as many flights.
+Back in 2012 when I first moved to Costa Rica, tickets from Seattle to Guanacaste Airport were about $200-300 more expensive than flying into San Jose International Airport because there weren’t as many flights.

 The key is the time of year you fly.
 Many dates are way more expensive than others so if you can, be flexible.
 Usually the most expensive dates are Christmas, New Years, February, March, April and July.